icboredman/PacketSerial/README.md

 # MessageSerial
-Arduino and Unix packet-based serial communication library.
+Arduino and Linux compatible packet-based serial communication library.
+It was originally created based on [PacketSerial by bakercp](https://github.com/bakercp/PacketSerial) and extended with flexible message payload functionality and CRC error checking.
 * Uses COBS or SLIP protocol to reduce framing errors and CRC for general error detection.
 * Supports flexible message definition.

+More info in my blog post: https://BoredomProjects.net/index.php/projects/robot-navigation-using-stereo-vision

 ## Usage